ben-salis/Data-Analysis-Projects/NYC COVID-19 and MTA Joint Analysis /About COVID-19 Counts.md

 protocols improved.

 ## Conclusion
 This was a very sobering endeavor, but insightful nonetheless.
-It was by working on this dashboard that I was lured to the idea of a timeline visualization.
+My idea for a timeline vizualization stemmed from my work with this dataset.
 I believe I can use the probable counts on the dashboard, but I will think on it.